seatsio/seatsio-python/README.md

 This exception contains a message string describing what went wrong, and also two other properties:

-- `Messages`: a list of error messages that the server returned.
+- `Errors`: a list of errors (containing a code and a message) that the server returned.
 In most cases, this list will contain only one element.
 - `RequestId`: the identifier of the request you made.
 Please mention this to us when you have questions, as it will make debugging easier.